Renewing Redeemer Capital Campaign Message

 How will the campaign be funded?

-It is our goal to raise the $1.4 million from pledges, which may span up to a 3-year payment schedule.
+Through the generous gifts and pledge from each of us as strong partners in ministry here at Redeemer.
+It is our goal to raise the $1.4 million from gifts and three-year pledges.
 We will evaluate options like a bridge loan to ensure we can support build out work as pledge money comes in.
-Our actual plan will be communicated to the congregation once the capital campaign is complete and we know what has been given and pledged but before we take a congregational vote to begin construction.
+Our final plan will be communicated to the congregation once the capital campaign is complete and we know what has been given and pledged but before we take a congregational vote to begin construction.
+You will have the final say.

 Is everyone being asked to donate?
 How much will I be asked to give?

-The entire Redeemer congregation will be invited to participate by making a generous gift that is above and beyond their regular giving to Redeemer.
-What that looks like in dollar amounts will vary by family as our situations vary.
+Yes.
+Our hope is that every Redeemer household will give their best gift/pledge that is above and beyond their regular giving.
+What that look slike in dollar amounts will vary by family as our situations vary.
 The Bible measures generosity not by a specific amount but by how the amount you give compares to what you have.
-When we consider the impact of this project upon our ability to achieve our goals and priorities and to reach others with Christ’s love, we discover a new measure of generosity.
+When we consider the impact this project will have upon our ability to reach others with Christ’s love, we discover new measures of generosity.

 Can gifts be given/pledged over time?
 May I give gifts other than cash?

 Yes.
-We envision this campaign to be a pledge to be given over a 3-year period.
-Gifts like stocks or estate giving may be made as a singular gift or over time.
+This is a three-year campaign.
+Gift like cash, stocks or estate giving may be made as a singular gift or over time.
 More details will be coming when we officially launch the capital campaign in early April, 2018.

 Technology changes will address appropriate security for the entrances, lower level and exterior and will include equipment to enhance communication and learning tools.